Wirelessly Powered Sensors

 August 2024 - Present

-I am currently in the process of developing a set of extremely low power wireless sensors that run off of scavenged RF power.
-The sensor is able to run off of a carrier of -6.0 dBm at 2.4 GHz and relay data it gathers from an enviornmental sensor by backscattering the signal that energizes it.
+I am currently developing an extremely low power wireless sensing platform that run off of scavenged RF power.
+The current version of the sensor is able to continuously run off of less than a tenth of a milliwatt of power at 3.3 GHz.
+It relays data it gathers from an enviornmental sensor by backscattering (reflecting or harvesting) the signal that energizes it.

-I have written a conference paper which I have submitted to the IEEE about the improvments I have made to the circuit topology.
-I cannot publish the paper prior to its acceptance/denial from the conference.
-If you would like a pre-print copy please reach out to me by email.
+I have written a conference paper which I am preseting at the IEEE International Conference on Electromagnetics in Advanced Applications.
+I cannot publish the paper prior to its inclusion in IEEE Xplore.
+That being said, if you would like a pre-print copy please email me and I can send it to you.

 This work was undertaken as part of an independent study + research (ISR) project at Olin College of Engineering.